baseboxorg/community-node/doc/rewards_plan.md

 Rewards per vote are calculated by taking the total daily payout and dividing by the total number of votes.

 An extra participation reward multiplier, M, is calculated from the number of days an address has voted for us, and the lifetime number of votes cast for Community Node.
-The formula for this (*Neely's formula*) is the number of days the address has voted for community node, divided by 2000, plus the natural log of the lifetime votes minus 16, divided by 20, plus 1, squared.
+The formula for this (*Neely's formula*) is the number of days the address has voted for community node, divided by 2000, plus the natural log of the lifetime votes, minus 16, divided by 20, plus 1, squared.

 The vote rewards base rate R provides adjustments for overpayments.
 The previous day's reward pool is measured against the previous day's actual payout and then the base rate is recalculated accordingly.